After Action Report: TravCon 15

 In ‘The Chirpers Strike Back’ the SuckItUp refuse collectors were back in action this time having possibly witnessed a political assassination at the highest level.
 This had already run once on Saturday morning and much mirth and merriment could be heard.
 Once again our voices were strained as we chirped for four hours but the characters were just as fun a second time around and the plot intriguing and involving.
 Once again the husband-and-wife duo of Sarah writing and Andy running is not one to miss and we can only encourage them to ensure that their wonderful string of ‘TP’ adventures see the light of day in publication.

 Other games going on in other slots either looked intriguing or sometimes sounded intriguing.
-To mention just one, ‘You’re in the Army Now’ had Pete G (left) using his military experience to put his players through a bootcamp which appeared to involve some real square bashing, boot polishing and punishment.
+To mention just one, ‘You’re in the Army Now’ had Pete G (right) using his military experience to put his players through a bootcamp which appeared to involve some real square bashing, boot polishing and punishment.
 It certainly involved a lot of shouting.

 You may have spotted that I’ve missed what I was up to on Friday night and through the Sunday slot.
 This was the slightly different thing I mentioned.
 Last year I wrote about running a game in which I’d split the players into two groups and for the first half hour ran them separately until they ‘met’. (‘Three Blind Mice’, available for free from DriveThruRPG or 13Mann if you’ve missed it.)
 Well, that probably grew out of an idea I’d had some 18 months before TravCon 15 when it had occurred to me that it would be cool to get together with another referee and have two completely separate games which somehow ‘met’ and had the players interact.
 For a long time I half thought about perhaps two crime syndicates running different parts of a city or asteroid and eventually clashing, but it didn’t feel very Travelleresque and it seemed far too combative for my liking although I’m sure it would have worked.